FuDGE: A Method to Estimate a Functional Differential Graph in a High-Dimensional Setting

 Our objective is to directly estimate $E_{\Delta}$ without first estimating $E_X$ or $E_Y$.
 Since the functions we consider may be infinite-dimensional objects, in practice, what we can directly estimate is actually $E^{\pi}_{\Delta}$ defined in \eqref{eq:diffGraphDef}.
-We will use a sieve estimator to estimate $\Delta^{M}$, where $M$ grows with the sample size $n$.
+We will use a sieve estimator to estimate $\Delta^{M}$, where $M$ increases with the sample size $n$.
 When $M^\star=M$, then $E^{\pi}_{\Delta}=E_{\Delta}$.
-When $M<M^\star\leq \infty$, then this is generally not true; however, we would expect the graphs to be similar when $M$ is large enough compared with $M^\star$.
+When $M<M^\star\leq \infty$, then this is generally not true; however, we would expect the graphs to be similar when $M$ is large enough compared to $M^\star$.
 Thus, by constructing a suitable estimator of $\Delta^{M}$, we can still recover $E_{\Delta}$.

-\subsection{Illustration of comparability}
+\subsection{Illustration of Comparability}

-We provide few examples that illustrate the notion of comparability.
-In the first two examples, the graphs are comparable, while in the third example, the graphs are incomparable.
-First, we state a lemma that will be helpful in the following discussions.
+We provide a few examples that illustrate the notion of comparability.
+In the first two examples, the graphs are comparable, whereas in the third example, the graphs are incomparable.
+First, we state a lemma that will be helpful in the following discussion.
 The lemma follows directly from the properties of the multivariate normal and the inverse of block matrices.

 \begin{lemma} Let $H^{X,M}_{jl}=\Cov (a^{X,M}_{ij}, a^{X,M}_{il} \mid a^{X,M}_{ik}, k \neq j,l )$ and $H^{\backslash l,X,M}_{jj}=\Var (a^{X,M}_{ij} \mid a^{X,M}_{ik}, k \neq j,l )$.
 For any $j\in V$, we have $\Theta^{X,M}_{jj}=(H^{X,M}_{jj})^{-1}$.
 For any $(j,l) \in V^2$ and $j \neq l$, we have $ \Theta^{X,M}_{jl}=-(H^{X,M}_{jj})^{-1}H^{X,M}_{jl}(H^{\backslash j, X,M}_{ll})^{-1}$. \end{lemma} \begin{proof} See Appendix~\ref{sec:proof-lemma-lemma1}. \end{proof}